dunky11/exponential-weighting-watermarking/README.md

 You can create your own exponentially weighted layers by inheriting from [EWBase](https://github.com/dunky11/exponential-weighting-watermarking/blob/main/ew.py) which inherits from keras.layers.Layer.
 If exponential weighting is enabled, just call EWBase.ew() on the weight matrix before using it in the forward pass of your layer.

 A simple example can be found in [example.ipynb](https://github.com/dunky11/exponential-weighting-watermarking/blob/main/example.ipynb) or [example.py](https://github.com/dunky11/exponential-weighting-watermarking/blob/main/example.py).

+## Contribute
+Show your support by ⭐ the project.
+Pull requests are always welcome.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/dunky11/react-saas-template/blob/master/LICENSE) file for details.